aiven/devportal/docs/products/postgresql/howto/migrate-db-to-aiven-via-console.rst

      SHOW hba_file;

-  Open ``pg_hba.conf`` in a text editor of your choice, for example, Visual Studio Code:
+  Open ``pg_hba.conf`` in a text editor of your choice, for example, Visual Studio Code.

   .. code-block:: bash